 B.A., Carleton College, 2005; M.P.H., Morehouse School of Medicine, 2007; Dr.P.H., University of North Carolina Greensboro (UNCG), 2010

-Using community-based participatory approaches, my scholarship aims to understand psychosocial health determinants among ethnic, gender and sexually marginalized groups – including mental health promotion and HIV prevention among black and Latino gay and bisexual men and transgender women.
+Using community-based participatory approaches, my scholarship aims to understand psychosocial determinants of mental and sexual health among ethnic minority and sexually marginalized groups – including depression, anxiety, and HIV prevention among black and Latino gay and bisexual men and transgender women.
 My approach to CBPR facilitates power sharing whereby community stakeholders are engaged in the entire research process from beginning to end.
-The most daunting health inequalities exist between groups of differing cultural orientations, whether related to ethnicity, sexuality, or other identity designations.
-Consequently, my research incorporates cultural studies theories (e.g., critical race theory, queer theory) as frameworks and analytic tools.
-Though I employ mix-methods, I am most interested in narrative, photo, and other qualitative methods.
+Also central to my research is incorporating critical race theory and queer theory as frameworks and analytic tools.
+Though I employ mix-methods, I am most interested in narrative and visual methods.